I Am Not a Human Being

 I Am Not a Human Being is the eighth studio album by the American rapper Lil Wayne.
-It had a digital release on September 27, 2010, and on compact disc on October 12, 2010, by Young Money Entertainment, Cash Money Records and Universal Motown.
+It had a digital release on September 27, 2010, Wayne's 28th birthday, and on compact disc on October 12, 2010, by Young Money Entertainment, Cash Money Records and Universal Motown.
 It was recorded before Wayne's eight-month prison term for criminal possession of a weapon.
 Production for the album was by Wayne and several record producers, including Boi-1da, Cool & Dre, Streetrunner, Noah "40" Shebib and DJ Infamous.

 Upon its release, I Am Not a Human Being received generally positive reviews from music critics, who drew comparisons to Wayne's earlier works and considered the album to be an improvement over his previous album, Rebirth.
 The album debuted at number two on the US Billboard 200 chart, with first-week digital sales alone.
 Following its physical release, it topped the chart, becoming Wayne's second US number-one album and the first studio album since Tupac's Me Against the World in 1995 to reach the top position on the Billboard 200 while its artist was in prison.
 Its lead single, "Right Above It", became a top-ten hit in the United States.
 The album has been certified platinum by the Recording Industry Association of America (RIAA).